Institute Activities and Advances

 - The NICHD's Longitudinal Investigation of Fertility and the Environment (LIFE) Study examines the relationship among environmental chemicals, lifestyle, and human fertility.
 The NICHD also has supported research on Weight Management Programs during Pregnancy aiming to evaluate the efficacy and feasibility of minimizing weight gain during pregnancy in obese women in an effort to reduce the risk and serious consequences of pregnancy-related disorders.

-- The NICHD also promotes research aimed at understanding basic cellular and molecular mechanisms.
-For example, studies by the Unit on Reproductive and Regenerative Medicine examine the role of endometrial stem cells in gynecologic problems, such as scarring of the uterine cavity, endometriosis, and recurrent pregnancy loss.
-Other NIH research aimed at understanding the mechanisms for endometrial cell survival has focused on differences in protein expression between uterine endometriosis cells and normal cells to reveal altered growth signatures.
+- The NICHD also promotes research aimed at understanding basic cellular and molecular mechanisms of pregnancy loss.
+For example, studies conducted by researchers in the Unit on Reproductive and Regenerative Medicine examine the role of endometrial stem cells in gynecologic problems, such as scarring of the uterine cavity and recurrent pregnancy loss.
 Additional NIH work studying gap junction communication between uterine stromal cells examines intercellular communication and its role in uterine neovascularization during implantation.12

 Other Activities and Advances